 Why do CFOs need a global finance strategy?

-How can CFOs manage multi-entity and multi-currency environments?
+How can CFOs manage multi-entity and multi-currency environments effectively?

 What skills should a CFO look for when building a global finance team?